 THE EXTRAORDINARY STORY OF SERENA’S VISION

-Our Income Services team in Westminster City Council is a world of extraordinary stories.
+Growth, Planning and Housing in Westminster City Council is a world of extraordinary stories.
 Where innovative and open-minded people bring everything to the cause.
 Even expertise from surprising places.

 Take Serena.
 She is an absolute force of nature at the heart of our Church Street regeneration.
 And she puts the residents first in everything.
 Serena’s vision is clear.
 Regeneration isn’t just about bricks and concrete.
 It’s about communities.
 It’s about the environment.
 It’s about the lives of people and how they feel about where they call home.
 Serena is their advocate, making sure residents’ voices aren’t just heard, but drive the changes we’re making.
 The future is safe in her hands.